thiccpad/Element-Update/README.md

 # Element-Update
 ## Prerequisites
 This script requires you to have *element-web* and *nginx* installed on an Ubuntu/Debian server.
+It also assumes you have your nginx website config files in `/etc/nginx/conf.d/` and your *element-web* installation in `/var/www/element/`.
 ## How it works
 Element-Updater will check the contents of `var/www/element/version` once per day and if needed fetch the latest release of *Element-Web*.
 It will also disable, reload your nginx config file and produce a logfile located at `/var/log/element-update.log`